Eppo-exp/eppo-docs/docs/guides/marketing/integrating-with-contentful.md

 Eppo now supports seamless integration with Contentful via the Eppo Contentful marketplace app.
 This app allows you to create experiements directly within a Contentful blog post.

-To get started, search for "Eppo" on Contentful's marketplace.
-To navigate to the marketplace, click on **Apps** from Contentful's navigation menu, then click **Marketplace**.
+To get started, visit [Eppo's Contentful app page](https://www.contentful.com/marketplace/eppo/) and click the `Get the app` button to install.

 When installing the app, you should see a configuration screen that allows you to enter an **Eppo API key** along with various other settings.